sanity-io/vscode-sanity/README.md

 When GROQ-queries are detected, the extension will allow you to run the query and displays the result as JSON in a separate tab.

-The project ID and dataset used is determined by looking at `sanity.json`.
+The project ID and dataset used is determined by finding the nearest `sanity.json`.

-If groq file has any variables, then extension asks for a relative file name of a json file which has all variables key-values.
-It autofills param file name which uses same name as groq file but with `.json` extension, if it exists.
+If the GROQ file/query has any variables, then extension asks for a relative filename of a JSON-file containing an object of key-value mappings.
+It autofills the param filename based on the current file with a `.json` extension, if it exists.

 ## Usage